-In this article, we will show in detail and step-by-step the assembly, setting-up, and calibration of the 3D printer Creality Ender 3.
+In this article, we will show in detail and step-by-step the assembly, setting-up, and calibration of the famous 3D printer Creality Ender-3.

-Once you complete the different steps of the assembly, your Creality Ender 3 should look like this:
+Once you complete the different steps of the assembly, your Ender-3 should look like this:

 Modeling Technology： FDM (Fused Deposition Modeling)

 Print size (xyz): 220 x 220 x 250 mm ( 8.6 x 8.6 x 9.4 inches)

 Machine size: 440 x 410 x 465 mm ( 22.0 x 23.6 x 24.4 inches)

 Packing dimensions: 510 * 400 * 190mm (20.1 x 15.7 x 7.5 inches)

 Types of filament: ABS, PLA, TPU, WOOD, FLEXIBLE, carbon fiber, TPE, NYLON, PTEG